This page displays last 20 Severe Weather Alerts issued by the National Weather Service

 Severe Thunderstorm Warning

-The National Weather Service in Jacksonville has issued a
+The National Weather Service in Springfield has issued a

 * Severe Thunderstorm Warning for...

-* At 459 PM EST, a severe thunderstorm was located 11 miles east of
+* At 439 AM CDT, a severe thunderstorm was located near Neosho,

 SOURCE...Radar indicated.